 It is normal for a child to repeat words and phrases, and to hesitate with "um"s and "er"s, when they are sorting out what to say next.
-About one in every 12 children will experience stammering, particularly between the ages of two and five.
+Around 8% of children - that's one in every 12 children - will experience stammering, particularly between the ages of two and five.

 Stammering, or stuttering, is when your child:

-- is stretching sounds in a word ("I want a ssstory.")
+- stretches sounds in a word ("I want a ssstory.")

-These examples will vary from child to child and stammering may come and go.
+These types of stammering behaviours will vary from child to child.
+They can start gradually or very suddenly and may come and go over time.
 Around 75% of children will go on to speak fluently, either spontaneously or with the help of speech and language therapy.

 How you and others respond is important and will shape your child’s perception of themselves.
-Be measured in your response.
-Acknowledge the stammer in a relaxed and matter-of-fact way, just as you would for any other difficulty your child is experiencing.
+Be measured in your response - try not to show you’re worried even if that’s how you’re feeling.
+Remain calm and relaxed and try to:

 - slow down your own rate of speech, but don't tell your child to slow down or take a deep breath